 - Visual Studio Code is what I write show notes in, edit HTML/CSS in, and copy quick notes to when I worry I'll forget about it.
-I had been using Atom but really like the direction Microsoft is going with their code editor.

 - I don't spend a lot of time in Terminal but when I do, I use the built in Terminal included with macOS.

 - I've used TextExpander for many years to keep shortcuts and address details I can't be bothered to remember in.

 - For to do's and reminders, I use TickTick on macOS / iOS.

 - I write draft posts, journal, meeting minutes, and track when my kid's are sick using Day One for macOS / iOS.

 - For group projects and some client work, I've been enjoying using Notion.
 I'm on the personal plan and use it a lot as I discover and learn more about how to use it.

 - For group chatting, I use a combination of Slack and Discord - though I'm down to only 2 active Slack groups as more and more have moved to Discord.

 - Pixelmator Pro is my photo and graphic editor of choice.
 Worth every penny that I don't have to spend on a monthly Adobe Creative Suite subscription.

 - I use Toggl for time tracking projects and Xero for invoicing because it supports multi-currency account tracking.